dcos/dcos-launch/README.md

 #### GCP

-Set either `GCE_CREDENTIALS` to your JSON service account credentials or `GOOGLE_APPLICATION_CREDENTIALS` to the paht of hte file containing those JSON credentials.
+Set either `GCE_CREDENTIALS` to your JSON service account credentials or `GOOGLE_APPLICATION_CREDENTIALS` to the path of the file containing those JSON credentials.

 #### Azure